azdavis/azdavis.net/posts/en/lambda-cube.md

 ## The lambda cube

-To reiterate, most programming languages have functions from terms to terms.
-The three other varieties of functions are:
+To reiterate, the four varieties of functions are:

+1. From terms to terms
 1. From types to terms
 1. From types to types
 1. From terms to types

-A language may choose to allow or disallow these varieties of functions.
+Most languages have term-term functions, but choose to allow or disallow the other three varieties of functions.
 There are three yes-or-no choices to make, and thus $2^3 = 8$ possible configurations.

 We may visualize the three choices as dimensions, and thus organize the possibilities into a cube.
 The vertices of the cube represent languages that